raylutz/audit-engine-docsite/docs/about/policies.md

 **Our Right to Use Materials You Submit or Post.** When you submit or post any material via the Site, you grant us, and anyone authorized by us, a royalty-free, perpetual, irrevocable, non-exclusive, unrestricted, worldwide license to use, copy, modify, transmit, sell, exploit, create derivative works from, distribute, and/or publicly perform or display such material, in whole or in part, in any manner or medium (whether now known or hereafter developed), for any purpose that we choose.
 The foregoing grant includes the right to exploit any proprietary rights in such posting or submission, including, but not limited to, rights under copyright, trademark or patent laws that exist in any relevant jurisdiction.
 Also, in connection with the exercise of these rights, you grant us, and anyone authorized by us, the right to identify you as the author of any of your postings or submissions by name, email address or screen name, as we deem appropriate.
 You understand that the technical processing and transmission of the Site, including content submitted by you, may involve transmissions over various networks, and may involve changes to the content to conform and adapt it to technical requirements of connecting networks or devices.
 You will not receive any compensation of any kind for the use of any materials submitted by you.

 **Limitations on Linking and Framing.** You are free to establish a hypertext link to our Site so long as the link does not state or imply any sponsorship of your website or service by us or by our Site.
 However, you may not, without our prior written permission, frame or inline link any of the content of our Site, or incorporate into another website or other service any of our material, content or intellectual property.

-**Limitations on Use of Associated Press Materials.** Some of the material available on this Site is provided by the Associated Press.
-By using this Site you agree and acknowledge that (1) you will not publish, display, broadcast, or rewrite for broadcast or publication, or redistribute, directly or indirectly in any medium, any Associated Press text, photo, graphic, audio, and/or video material; and (2) no Associated Press materials nor any portion thereof may be stored in a computer except for personal and non-commercial use.
-The Associated Press will not be held liable for any delays, inaccuracies, errors or omissions in its materials or in the transmission or delivery of all or any part of its materials, or for any damages arising from any of the foregoing.
-In addition to those set forth in this paragraph, the Associated Press may impose other terms and conditions on the use of its materials.
-Please[ click here](http://www.ap.org/termsandconditions/) for more information.

 ## Access to Certain Features of Our Site

 To access certain features of our Site, we may ask you to provide certain demographic information including your gender, year of birth, zip code and country.
 In addition, if you elect to sign-up for a particular feature of the Site, such as discussion forums, blogs, photo- and video-sharing pages or social networking features, you may also be asked to register with us on the form provided and such registration may require you to provide information such as your name and email address.
 You agree to provide true, accurate, current and complete information about yourself as prompted by the Site's registration form.
 If we have reasonable grounds to suspect that such information is untrue, inaccurate, or incomplete, we have the right to suspend or terminate your account and refuse any and all current or future use of the Site (or any portion thereof).
-Our use of any information you provide to us as part of the registration process is governed by the terms of our [Privacy Notice](https://cm.azcentral.com/privacy).
+Our use of any information you provide to us as part of the registration process is governed by the terms of our [Privacy Notice](privacy.md).

 ## Privacy

 We respect the privacy of the users of our Site.
-Please review our [Privacy Notice](https://cm.azcentral.com/privacy).
+Please review our [Privacy Notice](privacy.md).
 These Terms include and fully incorporate our Privacy notice.

 ## Responsibility for Your Username and Password